 Please note: The Bachelor of Science in Criminal Justice is also offered as an in-seat or hybrid program through Cambridge College.
-See Criminal Justice on page 73 for details.
+See Criminal Justice on page 70 for details.

-BSCJ General Education ENG 201W English Composition I ENG 201W English Composition II Critical Thinking and Literacy 6 INF 101W Information Literacy for College Success (Required as first course at CCG) PHI 101W Critical Thinking Communication Arts & Humanities6Choose two:6ART 301WArt History & AppreciationENG 305WAmerican LiteratureENG 405WBritish LiteratureHIS 201WU.S.
-History Since 1900 Social Science Mathematics 6 Choose two: 6 MAT 101W Essentials of College Mathematics MAT 103W Business Math MAT 205W College Algebra Natural Science 6 SCI 281W Environmental Science SCI 301W Anatomy & Physiology Students may elect to take a Math placement exam instead of MAT 101W.
+BSCJ General Education42 creditsEnglish

+Critical Thinking and Literacy

+Communication

+Arts & Humanities

+Social Science

+Mathematics

+Natural Science

+Students may elect to take a Math placement exam instead of MAT 101W.
 Students should contact their advisor for assistance with scheduling the placement exam prior to enrolling in any MAT courses.